-Although only open for a couple of months a year (7/1-8/31 in 2014), the outdoor Family Pool can be a life saver during Hiroshima’s long, hot and humid summer.
+Although only open for a couple of months a year (7/1-8/31 in 2020), this outdoor swimming pool can be a life saver during Hiroshima’s long, hot and humid summer.
 Located in the heart of the city, it makes for a great place to let kids blow off steam on weekends and holidays, for frazzled teachers on split shifts to recharge their batteries, and those nursing beer garden hangovers to recuperate.

 Open from the beginning of July to the end of August, the Chuo Koen Family Pool is located next to the Green Arena prefectural gymnasium, Children’s Museum and Hannover Koen.
 It can also be access from the Ota-gawa riverside.
 There are actually 3 pools; A 50 meter pool which is generally divided into two 25 meter sections and is 25m across (0.8-1.0m), a nagare pool which has a current that carries you along a 260m channel that loops around the park (1.1m), and shallow paddling pool (25-40cm) with a slide suitable for small children.

 One half of the big pool has a false bottom, making it easier for small kids learning to swim, and there is an in between lane for older kids.
 There are no rules against kids under a certain age not being allowed in even with their parents (like most public pools in the city) so it is a great place for kids to get used to the water.
 You will be expected to observe the Japanese tradition of a mandatory pool break every hour, when everyone is asked to get out of the water.

 This is not a place for serious swimming, and unless you get there right when the gates open (and even then there’s no guarantee) you are unlikely to be able to do laps.
 Those looking for a swim workout during the summer, should head to Ushita on the Astram Line to the excellent Big Wave 50m pool.